Become a digital nomad in England

 Leisure in England

 As much as Englishmen believe in hard work, they also appreciate the fun.
-With the country's vibrant history, which is obvious in all its cities, town and villages, there are several attractions to explore for tourists.
-The iconic Big Ben, the eerie Tower of London, Hyde Park, the mysterious Stonehenge, are some of the must-sees.
+With the country's vibrant history, there are several attractions to explore for tourists.
+The iconic Big Ben, the eerie Tower of London, Hyde Park, and the mysterious Stonehenge are some of the must-sees.

-The British countryside, Wales, Northern Ireland, and Scotland, are the perfect spots to explore, hopping off the beaten tracks.
+The British countryside, Wales, Northern Ireland, and Scotland are the perfect spots to explore if you want to venture outside London.

 The visa policy operated by the UK differs from that of the Schengen zone.
 Citizens of some countries, especially EU countries, can travel freely to the UK without a visa.
-You will need to comply with the visa policy if you come from a third country.
-The application must be made at the British embassy or high commission in your home country.
-Find out more in our article about visas for the UK.
+Be sure to check the visa regulations that apply to your home country.
+The visa application must be at the British embassy or high commission in your home country.
+Please find out more in our article about visas for the UK.